subh83/sgl/README.md

 Install headers in the system folder and compile example programs:
 -----------------------------------------------------------------
-- cd to the folder containg this README file
+- cd to the folder containing this README file
-- Run (optional):
+- Install headers (optional) by running:

         sudo make install

-- Run
+- Compile the example programs by running:

         make examples